cybergis/CyberGIS-Vis-Documentation/README.md

 2. With command line, go to "./docs/source/"
 3. run the command below

-`pip install -r requirements.txt`
+    pip install -r requirements.txt

 4. Go back to "./docs/" folder
 5. test your sphinx with the command below.

-`sphinx-build -ab html ./source ./build`
+    sphinx-build -ab html ./source ./build

 You should see the results like:

 > The HTML pages are in build.

-## edit the page content
+## Edit the page content

+1. Switch the branch to "gh-pages"
-1. Open the template of the page that you want the edit.
+2. Open the template of the page that you want the edit.
+3. Edit the content as you want, then, save the file.
+4. You can see the changes by building the documentation locally with the command below:

+    cd ./docs/
+    sphinx-build -ab html ./source ./build